 The Bookmark dialog comes up where you can select which bookmark you want to go to.
 Notice here we have three bookmarks, you can essentially add as many as you need.

 The process if pretty much the same in Word 2007 & 2003.
 Open your document, select where you want a bookmark, click the Insert tab, then Bookmark on the Ribbon.

-One of the neat things is when we entered bookmarks to the document while it was open in Word 2010, the same bookmarks are also available when you open the document in Word 2003 or 2007.
+One of the neat things is when you enter bookmarks in a Word 2010, 2013, or 2016 document, the same bookmarks are also available when you open the document in Word 2003 or 2007.

 You can show hidden bookmarks and navigate to different locations throughout the document that way as well.

 The feature is included Word 2003 too, so no matter what version of Word you’re using, you’ll be able to navigate through long documents faster.